 Unit cost of sale = £2.00

 Price to a Distributor = £5.00 (60% margin for manufacturer)

 Price to a Wholesaler = £7.50 (33% margin for distributor)

 Price to a Retailer = £12.00 (37.5% margin for wholesaler)

 RRP £25.00 (inclusive of VAT) = 32% margin for retailer)

 So in the above example, on the face of it, you may think surely it is better to sell direct as we will achieve a selling price of £25 as opposed to £5.
 However, as mentioned earlier, you have to take into account VAT (which is another £5 off your profit) and probably a transaction fee (let’s say £1.50).
 Suddenly the profit in a £25 direct sale is £16.50 (66%) – only 6% more margin than selling it to a distributor for £5, and actually less margin than direct to wholesale or retail (although still more profit in monetary value per order).

 However, what you also need to consider is volume.
 The direct to customer sales is 1 unit.
 The distributor, wholesaler or retailer sale could be 10s, 100s or 1000s of units in one transaction (particularly if dealing with a retail chain of stores as opposed to one outlet).

 Then you have to balance the time and effort and marketing cost of getting 1000 direct sales as opposed to 2 wholesaler or retailers placing an order of 500 units each (plus their potential repeat value).
-If you have a clear finger on the pulse of you KPIs you can calculate which route makes more economical sense.
+If you have a clear finger on the pulse of your KPIs you can calculate which route to market makes more economical sense.
 There is no right or wrong answer – it will depend on your product/service and business model.

 – Speed of upscale